nicodalessandro11/uoc-tfg-auq/shared/scripts/data/git_history.md

 # *Are U Query-ous?* - GIT LOGS

+## 📄 Docs | 2025-05-06 | Update documentation and changelog generation script

+    - Updated CHANGELOG.md with recent changes and modifications
+    - Modified api-design.md in auq_backend to include new API endpoints
+    - Removed deprecated shared/CHANGELOG.md
+    - Improved the generate_changelog.py script in shared/scripts for better changelog generation

+    This commit aims to keep our documentation up-to-date and improve the way we generate our changelogs.
+The removal of the shared changelog is part of a broader effort to centralize our documentation.

 ## 🛠️ Setup | 2025-05-06 | Update Makefile

     - Modified the Makefile to include new build rules